shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I can’t believe you led Astalir right to us.”

-“Did you expect him not to find us?
-You had to know he’d find us eventually, he’s a smart deer.”
+“Did you expect him to not find us?
+You had to have known he’d find us eventually, he’s a smart deer.”

 Reesu laughed.
 “Smart, you say?
-Well it wasn’t very smart of him to try to challenge me, on the ocean no less!
-Because my patron, you see, is the GOD OF THE OCEAN.”
+Well it wasn’t very smart of him to try and challenge me, on the ocean no less!
+Because, you see, I *control* the ocean.”

 She raised up her hands and her tentacles became visible.
 They crackled with energy as storm clouds gathered around her.
 The waves jumped higher and the water roughened, rocking the boat with nauseating force.

 “Reesu!
 Please!
 No!”

 “You leave me no choice, Gra.
-You should’ve told Astalir to fuck off and leave you alone.”
+You should’ve told Astalir to fuck off!
+And leave you alone.”

 “No!
 He doesn’t deserve it!”